 The 5840 tube, a capsule-based on the 251-style and a transformer built by Coast Magnetics combines to give true reliability and quality.
 We thought right away of the old Telefunken ELA M 251 microphone.
 A low-noise and high-performance mic that is perfect for any vocal genre.

 We feel the MA-1000 will be popular because of its design and performance, which has the vintage sound of the old Telefunken.
 Of course, we know that microphone has been so popular over the years, there have been scores of similar models and designs sold in their millions for the last 25 years or so.

 The MA-1000 is probably one of the more versatile microphones we have had the pleasure to come across.
 It works best with acoustic instruments.
 We used it with guitar, drums and pianos, as well as many vocal harmonies and voice-overs.

 Indeed, the MA-1000 is good for most instruments but works best with the older sounding orchestras because of the vintage sonic texture and very low noise.

 This mic has been made with some of the world’s best hands and designers.
-The Chinese-manufactured capsule, American-made old-school 5840 tube and the constant changing variable pattern.
+The Chinese-manufactured capsule, American-made old-school 5840 tube and the constantly changing variable pattern.
 These features all combine to give an ultra-smooth frequency response.

 The shock mount is impressive too.
-This has been tailor made for Royer and allows for the microphone to be perfectly secure and offers a sound of immense isolation when needed.
+This has been tailor-made for Royer and allows for the microphone to be perfectly secure and offers a sound of immense isolation when needed.
 We’ll definitely be using the MA-1000 again in future.